EdwinVW/cloud-native-architecture-workshop/README.md

 ## Lab 3 - Add Inventory management
 During a maintenance job, a mechanic often uses products like: tires, windscreen-wipers, oil, oil-filters, etcetera.
 There is currently no way to support this in Pitstop.
 In this lab you have to add the ability for a mechanic to add products that he or she uses during the execution of a maintenance-job.
 For every product used, the inventory must be updated and the price of the products must be added to the bill that is sent to the customer.

-> Caution: this is a pretty big lab and it contains less instructions than Lab 2.
+> Caution: this is a pretty big lab and it contains less detailed instructions than Lab 2.
 So take your time for this one!

 In the context-map shown in the <a href="https://github.com/EdwinVW/pitstop/wiki/Domain%20description" target="_blank">domain description</a> on the Wiki, Inventory Management is shown (grayed out).
 Use this information in this assignment.